Joe Bruechner

 Spawns Claude Code with env sandboxing.
 The stdin.end() call on line 83 was the hardest bug to find.

-• Follow-up conversations — context carries forward between exchanges
+• Follow-up conversations, with context carried forward between exchanges

-• Multi-repo support — routes issues to the correct repo based on Linear project name
+• Multi-repo routing that sends each issue to the right repo based on its Linear project

 • Automatic PR creation with branch naming conventions and URL detection